 It doesn’t mean that you can have high-fat foods or junk every day in every meal and get away with the side effects by drinking Green Tea.
 You Can never achieve your weight loss this way.

-It is advisable to eliminate the intake of Junk foods, have healthy homemade meals, and regular physical activity for healthy weight loss.
+It is advisable to eliminate the intake of Junk foods, have healthy homemade meals, and have regular physical activity for healthy weight loss.

 No single superfood or SuperDrink is available for WeightLoss.